Ena224/enaAiTry-V2-Reminder/README.md

 ## **🗣️ Example Commands**
 my name is Ena
-remind me at 18:00 to study for BCS what is my name? remind me at 9 to revise data mining
+remind me at 18:00 to study for paper work ! what is my name? remind me at 9 to revise Data mining

 **🔔 Preview**